API Design Basics: Resources & Collections

 In this response:

-• The self link points to the resource itself, like a canonical URL, which is a handy convention for knowing where something came from even if you're just seeing a JSON blob of it or its available on multiple URLs.
+link points to the resource itself, like a canonical URL, which is a handy convention for knowing where something came from even if you're just seeing a JSON blob of it or its available on multiple URLs. - The

-• The author link points to the resource representing the author of the post because it's quite likely you'll want to load that, but its also going to have its own caching rules and makes no sense to munge that data into the post resource.
+link points to the resource representing the author of the post because it's quite likely you'll want to load that, but its also going to have its own caching rules and makes no sense to munge that data into the post resource. - The

 Splitting up API data into multiple endpoints that can be grabbed if needed is really handy, upgrading a REST API from basically a set of functions which grab some data, into an Object-Relational Mapping (ORM) where relationships can be navigated easily, but we can go a step further.